sail-sg/jax_xc/README.rst

 runtime of the functional.
 Note that the runtime of ``jax_xc`` is measured by excluding the time of just-in-time compilation.

-We visualize the mean value (reduced for both polarized and unpolarized) of the runtime of ``jax_xc`` and ``libxc`` in the following figure.
+We visualize the mean value (averaged for both polarized and unpolarized) of the runtime of ``jax_xc`` and ``libxc`` in the following figure.
 The y-axis is log-scale.
+Jax_xc's runtime is constantly below libxc's runtime for all batch sizes.
+The speed up is ranging from 3x to 10x, and it is more significant for larger batch sizes.
+We hypothesize that the reason for the speed up is that Jax's JIT compiler is able to optimize the functionals (e.g. vectorization, instruction fusion, etc.) better than libxc.

 .. image:: figures/jax_xc_speed.svg

 We visualize the distribution of the runtime ratio of ``jax_xc`` and ``libxc`` in the following figure.
+The ratio is closer to 0.1 for large batch sizes (~ 10x speed up).
+The ratio is constantly below 1.0.

 .. image:: figures/jax_xc_ratio.svg